 FPGA Memory Types

-To give you a sense of the memory capability of small FPGAs, we include the memory specifications for Lattice iCE40 UP5K and Xilinx Spartan XC7S25.
+To give a sense of the memory capability of small FPGAs, I’ve included the memory capabilities for Lattice iCE40 UP5K and Xilinx Spartan XC7S25.
+I use Kib for 1024 bits and KiB for 1024 bytes.

-You can find BRAM ROM and RAM designs in the Project F Verilog Library.
+You can find memory designs in the Project F Verilog Library.

 This is a draft post.
 More content to follow.